-After A Car Accident, We’ll Handle The Insurance
+After a Car Accident, We’ll Handle the Insurance

 As advocates for people hurt in car accidents, we know that every victim is unique and every injury heals differently.
-The trouble with car insurance companies is that they tend to treat people in much the same way they treat damaged cars: They’re only willing to spend a certain, usually small amount to make the situation better, and their top priority is to reduce their own liability, not to make people whole again.
+The trouble with car insurance companies is that they tend to treat people in much the same way they treat damaged cars: They’re only willing to spend a certain, usually small amount to make the situation better, and their top priority is to reduce their liability, not to make people whole again.

 That’s not right.
 That’s why we’re so passionate about the work we do at Ardalan & Associates.
 It shouldn’t just be you against the insurance company – that’s a fight you can’t win.
 We’ll help you take care of the insurance and protect your legal rights.

 California law requires all motorists to have insurance.
 However, not all motorists understand the type of coverage they have.
-Too often, we’ve seen the insurance companies take advantage of people who didn’t know, by no fault of their own, that their losses were covered.
+Too often, we’ve seen insurance companies take advantage of people who didn’t know, by no fault of their own, that their losses were covered.

 - Liability Coverage: This type of insurance covers the cost of injuries and damage you inflict in an accident you cause.
 The minimum requirements in California are known as 15/30/5 coverage: $15,000 for injuries to any one person per accident, $30,000 total for injuries per accident, and $5,000 for property damage.
 Since the cost of an accident often exceeds those minimum requirements, many motorists choose to purchase more coverage.